-- Once started, the online test cannot be paused or restarted.
-Only one attempt is permitted. - The online test will automatically close and submit completed student answers once the allocated time has elapsed. - The duration of this test is tailored to promote recall of fact, rather than research of answers unknown. - You will be required to answer a variety of online questions.
+- The Online Test duration is 80 minutes including perusal time. - It is recommended that you have a calculator available when sitting the Online Test. - Once started, the Online Test cannot be paused or restarted.
+Only one attempt is permitted. - It is the student's responsibility to commence the Online Test with adequate time to complete the test prior to the close time. - The Online Test will automatically close and submit completed student answers once the allocated time has elapsed. - The duration of this test is tailored to promote recall of fact, rather than research of answers unknown. - You will be required to answer a variety of online questions.
 Questions may include multiple-choice, short answer, essay style, or image interpretation format.

-The number of marks allocated for each question will be indicated within the online test.
+This assessment is to be undertaken as an individual.
+Colluding with other students on non-group work tasks is considered academic misconduct and may lead to action being taken the Deputy Dean of Learning and Teaching HMAS.
+The number of marks allocated for each question will be indicated within the Online Test.
 Question marks are allocated based on the accuracy, depth, and breadth of required responses.

 Students are reminded that IT support from the university Information and Technology Division (TASAC) is only available during AEST business hours.
-It is recommended that the online test is completed during business hours.
+It is recommended that the Online Test is completed during business hours.